 Accommodations/Interior Spaces: The forecastle (or forepeak) originally provided berthing for deckhands.
 It contains 8 berths; two upper and lower on port and starboard.
 The forecastle is fitted out in simple joiner work, with some tongue-and-groove sheathing below the berths.

 There are four berths in the aft cabin, two on each side of the deck.
 A low curved bench seat (settee) extends around the aft end of the cabin and inboard of the berths.
 A semi curved access ladder rests on the port aft corner of the settee and rises to the companionway at the aft end of the cabin trunk.
 The cabin trunk is 20’ fore and aft, 10’ wide, and 31” tall.
+These compartments are restored as original and are interpreted to the public.
 They have been thoroughly documented with photographs and scale drawings, the woodwork was baled and removed to protect storage.
 It was reinstalled in the restoration process.
 The cabin trunk was removed to renew the sill timbers underneath.
 The trunk was then rebuilt on the new sills, salvaging a high percentage of the original.

 The original arrangement of the hold is believed to have remained essentially empty, with exception of ballast or stores during the sailing period.
 The hold is now utilized for the crew quarters, galley, head, gear and equipment required for an operational sailing program.
 The compartment is not a public access space.

-Engine: A General Motors 6-71 Detroit Diesel was installed at the location of the original engine beds (the vessel was built with a 100 horse standard diesel, and had a 6-71 at two different times in her carrier).
+Engine: A General Motors 6-71 Detroit Diesel was installed at the location of the original engine beds (the vessel was build with a 100 horse standard diesel, and had a 671 at two different times in her carrier).
 The mechanical and electrical systems are non-historic additions that are necessary for the maintenance and safe operation of the vessel.
-In general, non-historic additions were limited to ares that are not for public access and interpretations, primarily the hold and engine room.
+In general, non-historic additions were limited to the non-significant spaces below deck that are no planned for public access and interpretations, primarily the hold an engine room.
+The engine compartment will not generally be open for public viewing.

 Rig: The Schooner’s rig was reconstructed as original using extant physical evidence, historic photographs, and parts of old rigs from similar vessels found in the community.

-Traditional Gear: The Schooner was outfitted with a pair of davits over the stern with a yawl boat.
+Traditional Gear: The Schooner was outfitted with a pair of it on davits over the stern with a yawl boat in them.
 The oyster dredging gear forward of the main mast consisted of a “winder” or winch for hauling the dredges and an adjacent box that housed a small gasoline engine that powered the winder.
 There were two anchors and anchor windlass mounted on the Samson Post.
 All traditional gear including the oyster dredging gear, yawl boat, anchors, and windlass were salvaged from local sources and reconstructed to original specifications.

-Decorative Elements: The A.J.
+Decorative Elements: During her period of significance, the A.J.
 Meerwald was adorned with two round balls, painted in gold leaf – one atop each of her masts.
-Her traditional coat of white hill-paint was interrupted by three stripes – yellow, red and green – highlighting her sweeping sheerline.
+Her traditional coat of white hill-pain was interrupted by three stripes – yellow, red and green – highlighting her sweeping sheerline.

 Design/Materials/Workmanship: A.J.
 Meerwald maintains the prominent features of her historic type, her hull retains integrity of form and remains essentially as-built.
-Approximately 85% of the vessel’s original fabric was present at the beginning of her restoration; and all repairs/replacements are consistent with the original fabric in terms of material (species & dimensions, workmanship, fastenings, and construction methods).
-The methods of workmanship that were used have been passed along year after year through the continued maintenance of the oyster fleet at Dorchester and other local shipyards Some of the replacement wood was milled by the sawmills that supplied the shipyards in the 1920s, so not only was the wood replaced in-kind, but quite possibly it was replaced by wood cut from the very stand the original member was cut.
+Approximately 85% of the vessel’s original fabric was extant at the beginning of her restoration; and all repairs/replacements are consistent with the original fabric in terms of material (species & dimensions, workmanship, fastenings, and construction methods_.
+The methods of workmanship that were used have been passed along year after year through the continued maintenance of the oyster fleet at Dorchester and other local shipyards Some of the replacement wood was milled by the sawmills that supplied the shipyards in the 1920s, so not only was the wood replaced in-kind, but quite possibly it was replaced by wood cut from the very stand the original member was cut from.
+Although the percentage of original fabric will be lessened upon it completion, nothing will be lost in integrity of workmanship or materials.

 Feeling: Both on deck and inside the vessel, a strong feeling of historic integrity exists.
 The accommodations have retained much of their furniture, detailing, and structure including bunks, settees, wainscoting, molding, companionways, bulkhead placement, and general layout.